 Find out more about why you should choose The Evewell here.

-On the day of the egg collection, you’ll arrive at The Evewell and we will show you into one of our quiet rooms – designed to give you space and peace before your procedure.
+On the day, you’ll arrive at The Evewell and be shown into one of our private rooms, designed to give you space and quiet before the procedure.

-The entire procedure usually takes around 20-30 minutes and you’ll be under deep sedation, so you aren’t aware of the procedure and won’t feel a thing.
+The egg retrieval procedure takes around 20 to 30 minutes, and you’ll be under deep sedation throughout, so you won’t be aware of what’s happening and won’t feel any discomfort.

-After your egg collection, your consultant will confirm the number of eggs collected and the next steps.
+Afterwards, your consultant will confirm how many eggs were collected and talk you through the next steps.

-After your Egg Collection, if you’re having IVF, a few hours after egg collection your eggs will be mixed with the sperm, and if you’re having ICSI, a single sperm will be injected into each mature egg.
+If you’re having standard IVF, the eggs are placed in a dish with the sperm a few hours after retrieval.
+If you’re having ICSI, a single sperm is injected directly into each mature egg.

 After your egg collection, if you’re doing a fresh embryo transfer, you’ll start taking progesterone to prepare your lining, ready to receive an embryo, and a few days later, your embryo will be transferred into your uterus.